thedevdojo/genesis/README.md

 middleware(['redirect-to-dashboard']);
 ```

 This will redirect an authenticated user to the dashboard when they try and visit the homepage.
-You can simply remove this line if you do not wich to redirect the authenticated user.
+You can simply remove this line if you do not wish to redirect the authenticated user.

 ## Authentication Pages